DamianValle/SLPDL/README.md

-# SLPDL
+# Speech and Language Processing for Deep Learning

-Speech and Language Processing for Deep Learning
+This is a collection of jupyter notebooks.